foundersandcoders/our-site-v3/src/pages/marketing/t4b.md

   We have a limited number of fully-funded and part-funded places for nonprofits and social impact startups.

-- ### What support is available to cover programme costs?

-  We have a limited number of fully-funded and part-funded places for nonprofits and social impact startups.

 - ### What sorts of apps do you build?

   Examples of previous projects are provided below.